Code-Institute-Submissions/Milestone-Project-112/README.md

 * Went to my Milestone Project repository on GitHub
 * Went to settings and scrolled down to GitHub Pages
 * Selected the master branch as source which then gave me the link to include in my ReadMe for people to view
-* You can view my project here: Gym City
+* You can view my project here: [Gym City](https://ryanjbm.github.io/Milestone-Project-1/)

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/ryanjbm/Milestone-Project-1.git into the terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 # Credits